Antiques Dealer

 Giving my parents credit for being smarter than I'd thought is a lesson I'm only beginning to learn:) Follow-up: Is the value of coins derived mostly from their value as COLLECTIBLES, or because they can actually be melted down for their base metal?

-Asked by delclose over 9 years ago
+Asked by delclose almost 10 years ago

 gold and silver coins basically have two values as you indicate in your question. ( the numismatic value and the bullion value.) a common 1921 silver dollar, in circulated condition, may be worth more as scrap depending on the spot silver price on any given day. a rarer date silver dollar in circulated condition however may have a numismatic value that exceeds its scrap value. the key factors in determining value of gold and silver coins are: scarcity, condition, and spot bullion value of the precious metal in question. in my opinion, most people start to accumulate coins for their collectible value. but then, when the price of gold and silver go up dramatically, many collectors will sell their common and poor condition coins for their scrap value. this is why, when gold and silver prices are high, you see all the "we buy your silver and gold" folks come out of the woodwork.